taahakhalifa/NC-Games-backend/README.md

 ## Tools Utilised

--   `Node.js` : For building fast and scalable network applications.
 -   `PostgreSQL` : Used as the API database's primary data warehouse.
 -   `Express` : A Node.js web application framework which enabled me to specify which function is invoked for a certain HTTP verb and URL pattern.
 -   `Dotenv` : Used to manage my environment variables and to provide additional protection.